On the Complexity of Destructive Bribery in Approval-Based Multi-winner Voting: Fixed-Parameter Tractability

-\begin{theorem}[$\star$] {\pvdc{{\sav}}} for $r=2m$ can be solved in $\bigos(2^n)$ time where~$n$ is the number of votes. \end{theorem}
+\begin{theorem} {\pvdc{{\sav}}} for $r=m$ can be solved in time~$\bigos(2^n)$, where~$n$ is the number of votes. \end{theorem}

-{ \begin{proof} We enumerate all subsets $V'\subseteq V$ of at most~$\ell$ votes.
+\begin{proof} We enumerate all subsets $V'\subseteq V$ of at most~$\ell$ votes.
 There are at most~$2^n$ enumerations.
 For each enumerated subset~$V'$, we check if we can modify all votes in~$V'$ so that none of the distinguished candidates is included in any winning $k$-committee.
-To this end, we do the following.
-We first empty all votes in~$V'$.
-Then, for each candidate $c\in C$, we calculate its {\sav} score with respect to the votes $V\setminus V'$, and denote the score by ${\sf{\sc}}_{V\setminus V'}(c)$.
-The final {\sav} scores of all distinguished candidates are determined as their scores with respect to $V\setminus V'$ (because it is optimal to remove all distinguished candidates from a vote that is supposed to be modified).
+To achieve this, we do the following.
+First, we empty all votes in~$V'$.
+Second, for each candidate $c\in C$, we calculate its {\sav} score with respect to the votes $V\setminus V'$, and denote the score by ${\sf{\sc}}_{V\setminus V'}(c)$.
+The final {\sav} scores of all distinguished candidates are determined as their scores with respect to $V\setminus V'$ (as it is optimal to remove all distinguished candidates from a vote that is supposed to be modified).
 Let $s=\max_{c\in \discset} {\sf{\sc}}_{V\setminus V'}(c)$ be the highest {\sav} score among all distinguished candidates.
-The question now is whether we redefine votes in $V\setminus V'$ so that there are at least $k$ non-distinguished candidates who have {\sav} score strictly higher than~$s$.
+The question now is whether we redefine votes in $V\setminus V'$ so that there are at least~$k$ nondistinguished candidates who have {\sav} score strictly higher than~$s$.
 To this end, we do the following.
-Let $A=\{c\in (C\setminus \discset)\mid {\sf{\sc}}_{V\setminus V'}(c)>s\}$ be the set of all non-distinguished candidates whose {\sav} scores are already higher than~$s$ with respect to the votes in $V\setminus V'$.
+Let $A=\{c\in (C\setminus \discset)\mid {\sf{\sc}}_{V\setminus V'}(c)>s\}$ be the set of all nondistinguished candidates whose {\sav} scores are already higher than~$s$ with respect to the votes in $V\setminus V'$.
 If $\abs{A}\geq k$, we accept the instance.
 Otherwise, we repeat the following procedure.
 Let $c\in C\setminus (\discset\cup A)$ be a candidate such that $\sf{\sc}(c)\geq {\sf{\sc}}(c')$ for all $c'\in C\setminus (\discset\cup A)$.
 Then, we add~$c$ into the votes in~$V'$ which has not approved $c$ until, either the {\sav} score of~$c$ is higher than~$s$ or after adding~$c$ into all votes in~$V'$ the {\sav} score of~$c$ is still at most~$s$.
-In the former case, we repeat the procedure, and in the latter case we directly reject this enumeration and proceed to the next one.
-Note that even in the former case, the {\sav} score of~$c$ may be decreased in the subsequent repeating due to that we may add some further candidates into the same votes. \end{proof} } }
+In the former case, we repeat the procedure, while in the latter case, we directly discard this enumeration.
+Note that even in the former case, the {\sav} score of~$c$ may be decreased in the subsequent repetitions because additional candidates might be added to the same votes. \end{proof} }